Cardiovascular exercise is an important part of general health and fitness.

 Reason 1 – It’s an Effective Fat Burner

-It’s generally known that high-intensity endurance exercise can help you shed excess fat, and anyone who’s watched an elite cycling race can see that elite cyclists tend to be very slender and lightweight.
+It’s generally known that high-intensity endurance exercise can help you shed excess fat, and anyone who’s watched an elite cycling race can see that elite cyclist tend to be very slender and lightweight.
 The most successful female cyclists tend to be both leaner and lighter in overall weight than their competitors, but you don’t have to an elite cyclist to experience the fat-loss benefits that this sport can offer.

 The fat-shedding benefits of cycling are especially helpful to women, who carry more body fat than men do on average.